-The attorneys at Regan Zambri Long PLLC have a reputation for success with food poisoning claims.
-We have represented clients who contracted hepatitis A, listeria, salmonella and other illnesses.
-In some of these cases, we tracked the source of the contamination to countries in Europe and Africa, and brought claims under the Geneva Convention.
+The food poisoning lawyers at Regan Zambri Long PLLC have a reputation for success with food poisoning claims.
+We have represented clients who contracted hepatitis A, listeria, salmonella, and other illnesses after ingesting contaminated food.
+In some of these cases, we tracked the source of the contamination to countries in Europe and Africa and have brought claims under the Geneva Convention.

 If you develop a serious illness from food poisoning, then you may have grounds for a product liability lawsuit.
-However, these kinds are complex claims.
-In most severe food poisoning cases, the CDC will track an outbreak of a particular illness.
-This involves testing each affected person to determine whether the strain of virus or bacteria is similar to others.
+However, these types of personal injury cases are complex claims.
+In most severe food poisoning cases, the Centers for Disease Control and Prevention will track an outbreak of a particular illness.
+This involves testing each affected person to determine whether the strain of the virus or bacteria is similar to others.
 Then, after studying enough cases, the CDC will issue a conclusion on the source of the contamination.
 This may be a particular batch of a certain product or food served at a specific restaurant.

 Once the CDC concludes its investigation, it may issue a recall or a warning to the public.
 However, the CDC takes no action on behalf of victims and their families; you must file a civil claim to recover compensation.
 A food poisoning lawyer can use the information from the CDC’s inquiries to find the party or parties responsible for the contamination.
 Often, these investigations are extensive, since several companies may be involved in the supply chain of any given item.